 Luberon Burnt Umber Pigment

 Our Luberon Burnt Umber is a calcined natural mineral that is a dark reddish brown mineral pigment with a yellowish to greenish undertone for use in all mediums.
-The pigment is obtained from natural earths colored by the oxides of iron and manganese from the last remaining European company operating the ochre deposits in the French quarries of Gargas and Rustrel nestled in a 12 mile long enclave in the heart of the Luberon Massif of southern France.
+The pigment is obtained from natural earths colored by iron and manganese oxides from the last remaining European company operating the ochre deposits in the French quarries of Gargas and Rustrel, nestled in a 12-mile-long enclave in the heart of the Luberon Massif of southern France.

 French: terre d'ombre brûlée

 German: Gebrannte Umbererde